Italy’s Salvini lashes out at Macron as ‘terrible president’

-MILAN (AP) — Italy’s interior minister is calling the French leader Emmanuel Macron “a terrible president,” saying he “talks a lot and achieves little.”
+MILAN (AP) — Italy’s interior minister on Tuesday called the French leader Emmanuel Macron “a terrible president,” in comments that were sure to further add to tensions with Italy’s trans-Alpine neighbour over immigration.

-The comments Tuesday by Matteo Salvini, leader of the right-wing League that governs in coalition with the 5-Star Movement, were sure to further raise tensions with Italy’s trans-Alpine neighbor.
+Matteo Salvini, leader of the right-wing League that governs in coalition with the 5-Star Movement, said his issue was not with the French people but with “with Macron, who talks a lot and achieves little, who give lessons of generosity, and then rejects thousands of migrants at the Italian border.”

-The 5-Star leader already sparked annoyance earlier this month by saying his populist movement was ready to help France’s anti-government yellow vest protesters.
-The French Foreign Ministry also summoned the Italian ambassador over sharp anti-French comments from Italy about Europe’s migrant crisis.
+“If Macron is so good, he can prove it with facts by letting in thousands of refugees who are in Italy and whom he promised hospitality, with other European countries,” Salvini continued in a Facebook live transmission.

-Salvini said he takes issue not with the French people but with “with Macron, who talks a lot and achieves little, who give lessons of generosity, and then rejects thousands of migrants at the Italian border.”
+He said he hoped French voters would send Macron a message during the European elections in late May by showing their support for far-right leader Marine Le Pen, with whom Salvini is allied in European politics.

 Most Read Nation & World Stories